How America’s Health Care System Impacts Senior Care & How to Make Things Better

 Patients Bear Equal Responsibility

 Patients bear equal responsibility for communication gaps.
 Becoming an educated patient is a path to getting better than average care.

 Health care professionals can be direct or impersonal when communicating because of limited time.
 This directness may be perceived as condescending or as talking down by the patient who then shuts down and refuses to listen or becomes angry.

 When health care literacy concerns exist early in life, poor health habits continue and may become more significant with age.
 The solution for how to make things better is, in part, a more highly educated population.

 For seniors who want to remain in their homes, taking an active role in care and becoming more educated, even when family caregivers are involved is necessary.
 Caregiving and care receiving is an equal responsibility.

 Health Care Literacy Gaps Exist in the Senior Population

 Health care literacy represents a significant gap in the senior population.
 Workers in the health care system are time-pressured.
 Little time is spent discussing health care diagnosis and alternatives for treatment.
 Medical appointments are limited to 15 minutes or less.

 Without persistence and continual follow through it is difficult for seniors to receive better than average medical care.
 The challenges of making phone calls to insurance companies and provides with lengthy telephone trees, press 1, press 2, press 3, is a daunting task especially for seniors with hearing difficulties.

-Simple information, like an explanation of why one is calling to make a specialist appointment, if not explained to the patient in an easy to understand manner results in failure to set the appointment.
-When health literacy has been a lifelong gap for seniors, intervention, and assistance by family members with better advocacy skills is necessary to receive care.
+Simple information, like an explanation of why one is calling to make a specialist appointment, if not explained to the patient in an easy-to-understand manner results in failure to set the appointment.
+When health literacy has been a lifelong gap for seniors, intervention, and assistance by family members with better advocacy skills are necessary to receive care.